top of page

 9:00am – 10:30am

-Emily Knox is a professor in the School of Information Sciences at the University of Illinois Urbana-Champaign.
+Emily Knox, PhD, MSLIS, (she/her) is the Interim Dean Designate and a professor in the School of Information Sciences at the University of Illinois Urbana-Champaign.
 Her most recent book, Foundations of Intellectual Freedom (ALA Neal-Schuman), won the 2023 Eli M. Oboler Prize for best published work in the area of intellectual freedom.
+Emily's articles have been published in Library Quarterly, Library and Information Science Research, and Open Information Science.
+Her research interests include information access, intellectual freedom and censorship, information ethics and policy, and the intersection of print culture and reading practices.

 10:30am – 11:30am